-Pour squash and onions from sauté pan into a large bowl and blend together with milk, the rest of the chicken broth, dry mustard, a pinch of nutmeg, and salt and pepper to taste.
+Pour squash and onions from sauté pan into a large bowl and blend together with milk, the rest of the chicken broth, dry mustard, and salt and pepper to taste.
 Now use an Immersion blender to puree until it's completely smooth and creamy. (*If you don't have an Immersion blender a standard blender will work fine)

 Pour pureed sauce back into Saute Pan.
 Over low heat, add the cheese (all of the parmesan and 1/2 cup of the sharp cheddar) a little at a time while stirring.
 Then, add the noodles and stir together well until combined.

 Salt and Pepper to taste.
 Top with chopped bacon, remaining cheddar, and a bit of chopped parsley, if desired.